Gandji94/F1_1950_2022/README.md

 Around 2010 we can notice a vast points increase.
 This is due to the new points-awarding system that was introduced in 2010.

+Regarding the 2022 data, the season is still in progress (3 more races to go (current date 27.10.2022)), therefore the 2022 season is not complete yet.
+The latest eentry in the data set for the 2022 season was the race in Hungary.
 **